haiqa2000/WeatherFeels/README.md

 ## 🧪 Testing the API

 You can test the API using:
+- **Web Interface**: Open `index.html` in your browser for a complete testing interface
 - **Postman**: Import the endpoints and test
 - **curl**: Command line testing
 - **Thunder Client**: VS Code extension

+### Using the Web Interface:
+1. Start the backend server: `npm run dev`
+2. Open `index.html` in your browser
+3. The interface automatically displays:
+   - Current weather for Dubai
+   - Form to post comments with mood
+   - All existing comments
+   - Mood statistics
+   - Global mood leaderboard

 ### Example curl commands: